amirlb/universal-transformer/README.md

 alphabet dimensions.
 There are additional dimensions for head movement directions, that are also used to indicate the head position on the tape, and a few dimenstions that are used as a scratch-pad for calculations.

+TBD: show matrix with sequence locations and embedding dimesions

 The networks is made of 2 transformer layers.
 For simplicity normalization is elided.
 Masking isn't used, to allow the head to travel backwards.